William B. Davis: Personal life

-He is also a former national champion water skier and for a time held records in older age divisions.
-In a conversation with Brendan Beiser, he said he held the record for tricks in his age category, adding: "I did hold the slalom record until this past year until some young whippersnapper of 65 from Ontario took the record away from me."
+He is a former national champion water skier and for a time held records in older age divisions.
+In a 2008 conversation with Brendan Beiser, he said he held the record for tricks in his age category, adding: "I did hold the slalom record until this past year until some young whippersnapper of 65 from Ontario took the record away from me."

 In 2011, Davis married Emmanuelle Herpin.
 He has two daughters, Melinda and Rebecca, from an earlier marriage, and two grandchildren.

 Skepticism

 While on The X-Files, Davis was constantly challenged by fans of the show about his non-belief in the paranormal and aliens.
-Davis credits Barry Beyerstein and the Committee for Skeptical Inquiry (CSI) for introducing him to the sceptic community.
-Davis became increasingly involved in the sceptic movement and began to give lectures as a sceptic spokesman at universities across North America and at sceptic conventions, including CSI's CSICon in New Orleans.
+Davis credits Barry Beyerstein and the Committee for Skeptical Inquiry (CSI) for introducing him to the skeptic community.
+Davis became increasingly involved in the skeptic movement and began to give lectures as a skeptic spokesman at universities across North America and at skeptic conventions, including CSI's CSICon in New Orleans.

 When asked about his belief in the paranormal at the London Film and Comic Con in 2010, Davis replied, "The onus is on you to prove the extraordinary ...
 I did a lot of research and saw where a lot of the arguments were wanting."

-Interviewed by Jacob Fortin on guilt about being a sceptic yet acting in a show that Richard Dawkins campaigned against, Davis replied that at first he had some trepidation until realizing that Dawkins "had no evidence whatsoever and presented none" that the show encouraged people to think uncritically.
+Interviewed by Jacob Fortin on guilt about being a skeptic, yet acting in a show that Richard Dawkins campaigned against, Davis replied that at first he had some trepidation until realizing that Dawkins "had no evidence whatsoever and presented none" that the show encouraged people to think uncritically.
 "The show is fiction ... it isn't a documentary."
-In another interview with Justin Trottier of the Centre for Inquiry Canada, Davis answered similarly, adding that from his own informal polls of audiences of X-Files fans it seemed there was no greater belief in the paranormal than the normal population and he comforted himself with this thought.
+In another interview with Justin Trottier of the Centre for Inquiry Canada, Davis answered similarly, adding that from his own informal polls of audiences of X-Files fans, it seemed there was no greater belief in the paranormal than the normal population, and he comforted himself with this thought.

 Asked about a debate Davis moderated with alien abduction believer John E. Mack, Davis said that many people expected him to support Mack, but they discovered that he was "way on the other side".
 Davis recounted that he had some great discussions with Mack; "He was brilliant ... he was wrong, but he was very good ...
 One of the problems with human intelligence is that we are so good at defending ideas that we arrived at irrationally."

 In 2002, Davis narrated a Discovery Science Channel docuseries, The Critical Eye.
 Produced in association with Skeptical Inquirer magazine, the series examined pseudoscientific and paranormal phenomena.